-Organizations Woven Psyche Has Worked With:
+People, Organizations and Venues Woven Psyche Has Worked With:

 CASS is an amazing DC area non-profit that combats street harassment and assault.
 CASS is behind the prolific “You Deserve to be Respected” campaign you have likely seen while traveling in the Metro.
 It also provides anti-harassment training at bars and restaurants, increases public awareness, and advocates for policy changes.

 Colony Club is a Petworth neighborhood coffee house slash curated bar with a clean, contemporary vibe.
 It’s great for events and is host to a number of cool workshops and programs.

 Located in Shaw, Dacha is one of the hippest beer gardens in the DC area.
 In addition to its beer garden area, it boasts a gorgeous, rustic loft and event space that is amazing for hosting events and workshops of all kinds.

 Distill Creative connects artists and real estate developers for equitable and inclusive site-specific art installations, public realm artwork, and creative activations.
 They commission artwork and design one-of-a-kind experiences to inspire creativity and build community, with a focus on community building and cultural preservation.